ChuksAjeh/CS-230/README.md

     * Whilst face to face meetings are enforced by the brief there are no rules for online communication however:
         * No posting of code or sending of code via any platform aside from GitHub
         * I recommend you all join https://discord.swanhack.co.uk/ because 3/4 of this years Committee, myself included, are Year 2 CompSci students
+        * As a group we now also have our own Discord server for communication at https://discord.gg/p2K23S
         * Through this we can also have both private and public discussion about both this project and CompSci in general
         * It is possible, and encouraged, to use a fake name and your Uni email address